-- Leadership: An artist is responsible for being able to complete a project, which may be multiple one at a time, with numerous people in a team.
+An artist is responsible for completing a project, which may be multiple, one at a time, with numerous people in a team.
 Leadership skills must bring out the finest qualities in team members and inspire them to collaborate to accomplish a common goal.

-- Problem-solving: Artists will encounter various obstacles during their work.
-If the issue is not handled by the deadline, it will only worsen.
+Artists will encounter various obstacles during their work.
+It will only worsen if the issue is not handled by the deadline.
 That’s why an artist needs to be a problem solver.

 Rasterization is a technique with a pixel-by-pixel system.
 It allows the creation of complex shapes and color blendings, such as creating concept art or 3D texturing.

-Vector is an illustration technique with a data calculation system that is not affected by the number of pixels, such as creating UI assets.
+Vector is an illustration technique with a data calculation system that is unaffected by the number of pixels, such as creating UI assets.

 These tools are used to design User Interfaces in the game, such as buttons, pages, head-up displays, and the outcome when it is run by the player/user.